 Key Architectural Features:

-Hyperbolic Paraboloid (HP) Roof: A lightweight, laminated structure with no attic, reducing material use while enhancing durability.
+Hyperbolic Paraboloid (HP) Roof: This lightweight, laminated structure eliminates the need for an attic, optimizing material efficiency.

 Concrete Slab Foundation: A cost-effective and stable base, floating on a prepared sand or gravel bed.